mgafner/automate-flows/README.md

 ## Bluetooth Automation
 Bluetooth on when USB-powered.
 If doesn't connect during 1min then BT off. [more](bluetooth_automation.md)

+## Car Mode
+This I was using when travelling every day with my car.
+It starts the App Locus Maps, sets the volume to 100% and sets the screen to stay awake. [more](car_mode.md)

 ## Flashlight
 Turn on Flashlight.
 Tap again or tap notification to turn off. [more](flashlight.md)